Create a checkout link

 A one-shot, pre-filled donation URL for a specific donor or specific amount.
 Useful for major gifts, follow-ups, and one-off appeals.

-A checkout link is a tokenised URL that points at a Stripe Checkout session with the amount, donor details, and payment methods already chosen.
-Unlike a donation form, it's single-purpose: one donor, one (optional) amount, one expiry.
+A checkout link is a tokenised URL that opens a branded donation page with the amount, donor details, and payment methods already chosen.
+Unlike a donation form, it's single-purpose: one donor, one amount, one expiry.

 Before you start